AseemGulati/digital_marketing/README.md

 2. Choose from tools like campaign generator, content writer, or SEO assistant.
 3. Get tailored suggestions and export results.

 ---

+## 🧾 Sample Use Cases

+- Analyzing marketing posters.
+- Describing visual data or charts.
+- Extracting insights from infographics.
+- Creative content generation from images.

+---

 ## 🗂️ Project Structure